-The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the CleryAct) requires that post-secondary schools participating in the Title IV Student Financial Aid Programs publish a statistical report of crimes occurring on or near the institution's campus and provide information about security policies, procedures and programs.
+The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the Clery Act), requires that post-secondary schools participating in the Title IV Student Financial Aid Programs publish a statistical report of crimes occurring on or near the institution's campus and provide information about security policies, procedures and programs.
 The intent of the report is to inform you of the extent of reported crimes occurring in the four previous calendar years.
 The report also includes data from three years prior to the most recent year.
-In the case of this particular report, you will see data for calendar years 2015, 2016, 2017 and 2018.
+In the case of this particular report you will see data for calendar years 2016, 2017, 2018 and 2019.
+The listed projects and programs later shown in this report reflect the 2019/2020 academic year.